deeps-blip/fast-csv-query/README.md

 Behind the scenes, it uses Gemini API to parse your context and respond accordingly.

-Example prompt: which company has the highest revenue?
+Example prompt: how many doctors?

 ---